 Challenge Completion Requirements

-The APS shall press the middle button on the Simon Carabineer to start playing. eanerrotate to position.
+The APS shall press the middle button on the Simon Carabiner to start playing.

+The APS shall recognize the colors lit up on the Simon Carabeaner using light intensity resistors.

+The APS shall rotate to position the rod over the detected color on the Simon Carabiner.

+The APS shall move in the z-direction to push the detected color on the Simon Carabiner.

-The APS shall play with the Simon Carabineer for 15 seconds.
+The APS shall play with the Simon Carabiner for 15 seconds.

-The APS shall rotate one (1) row (1) of the Rubik’s Cube 180 degrees..
+The APS shall rotate one row (1) of the Rubik’s Cube 180 degrees using a rotation system.

+The APS shall determine when one row of the Rubik’s Cube has rotated 180 degrees.

 The APS shall stop interacting with the Rubik’s Cube.

-The APS shall identify the Etch-a-Sketchan object.
+The APS shall identify the Etch-a-Sketch using an object detection system.

+The APS shall position the rotation system over the knobs on the Etch-a-Sketch.

+The APS shall move in the z-direction to attach the rotation system to the Etch-a-Sketch knobs.

+The APS shall draw “IEEE” on the Etch-a-Sketch by rotating the knobs on the Etch-a-Sketch.

-The APS shall draw “IEEE” on the Etch-a-Sketch. the rotation system knobsby rotating4
+The APS shall draw “IEEE” on the Etch-a-Sketch in a font size visible to the judges located 4 ft. away from the playing board.

 The APS shall stop interacting with the Etch-a-Sketch when “IEEE” has been written.